jakubfi/mera400f/README.md

-About mera400f
+mera400f - MERA-400 in FPGA
 ============================================

 Mera400f is a reimplementation of MERA-400 CPU in Verilog.
-It aims to be 100% true to the original on functional and logical level: it uses the same signals running through the same functional blocks, yielding the same results.
+It aims to be 100% true to the original on functional and signal level.
+The same signals run through the same functional blocks, yielding the same results.
 It does not try to redo the 74xx implementation, but rather reimplement the logical structure using current tools.

 Signal naming changes
 ============================================

-All names match those on original schematic, with the following 'cosmetic' changes:
+All names match those on original schematic, with the following cosmetic changes:

 * all signal names are lowercase instead of uppercase,
 * bus signals are grouped together (IR0..IR15 becomes ir[0:15]),